GamesCrafters/GamesmanNova/RUNNING-BUG.md

 - `2-100000-1` (choices=[1]) exhibits the bug
 - `2-100000-2` (choices=[2]) does NOT exhibit the bug
 - The ability to remove exactly 1 element is necessary for the bug to occur
+- It may be useful to understanad the game zero-by to debug

 **Why this matters for zero-by:**
 - When '1' is in choices, states like (1, player0) and (1, player1) are reachable non-terminal states